Trivaxy/leibniz-lang/README.md

 # Leibniz
-Leibniz is an interpreted but experimental programming language revolving around mathematics.
+Leibniz is an interpreted but experimental programming language revolving around ease of use and mathematics.
 Writing Leibniz should feel natural, and the language itself is very simple.
 Currently, the parser and runtime are only ~1.5k LOC.

+# Contributions
+Always welcome.

 # Quick tutorial
 Got 10 minutes to spare?
 This'll make you master the language.
 Yes, it's that simple.

-Leibniz is fundamentally about mathematics, and it tries to stay as close to normal mathematical notation as possible (for a programming language, that is).
+Leibniz is fundamentally about values, and it tries to stay as close to normal mathematical notation as possible (for a programming language, that is).

-Almost everything in Leibniz is an expression (the exception being declarations of functions and variables).
+Everything in Leibniz is an expression.

 An expression can come in many different ways.
 For example
 ```rust